 Explores the nature of public civil discourse and provides instruction and practice in writing and speaking across differences for a range of public audiences in an effort to enhance the collective good.
 By focusing on the theory and practice of civil discourse as a means for accomplishing effective dialogue, students will develop concepts, attitudes, and skills — both oral and written — needed to be engaged learners and citizens in the campus community and beyond.
 Requires participation in Western's Teaching-Learning Academy (TLA), which includes students, faculty and staff who are working collectively to enhance the University learning environment.

-325 INTRODUCTION TO INTERCULTURAL COMMUNICATION
+325 INTERCULTURAL COMMUNICATION

 Prereq: four credits from Comparative Gender and Multicultural Studies block of the GUR or COMM 220.
 Introduction to intercultural communication.
 Principles, concepts and various topics in this rapidly growing, important field.
 Covers the needed skills in communicating effectively with people of diverse cultural backgrounds.

 327 INTERPERSONAL COMMUNICATION (5)

 Prereq: junior status.
 Focuses on theory and practice in work, family, and social settings.
 Emphasizes observation, analysis, and skills training in relationship development.
 Topics include language use, listening, nonverbal behavior and conflict management.

 Prereq: Comm 101 or 235.
 Theory and practice in the art of public discourse.

 Students function in a variety of directed studies and contexts in which they apply their communication skills.
 Covers putting theory into practice in such areas as small group communication, interpersonal communication, organizational communication, intercultural communication and applied public information strategies.
 S/U grading.
 Repeatable to a maximum of 12 credits.